aysel2002/PlanIt_EventPortal/README.md

 Thease are the module to add functionality for Event Portal System Project in Django

-### Create template for the homepage in Event Management System.
+### Create template for the homepage in Event Portal System.
 In this section, we will learn on how create a templates for the homepage.
 To start with, add the following code in your user_home.html under the folder of templates.

 <img src="https://github.com/aysel2002/PlanIt_EventPortal/blob/backend/files/Code1.gif" width="70%" height="70%">

-### Create template for the login and registration form in Event Management System Project in Django.
+### Create template for the login and registration form in Event Portal System Project in Django.
 In this section, we will learn on how create a templates for the login and registration form.
 To start with, add the following code in your registration.html under the folder of templates.

 <img src="https://github.com/aysel2002/PlanIt_EventPortal/blob/backend/files/Code2.gif" width="70%" height="70%">

-### Create template for the event in Event Management System Project in Django.
+### Create template for the event in Event Portal System Project in Django.
 In this section, we will learn on how create a templates for the event.
 To start with, add the following code in your user_event.html under the folder of templates.

 ### __[[Demonstrarion of the Developed Event Portal System : Video Link]](https://www.youtube.com/watch?v=WhnWi4VhLcY&feature=youtu.be)__